turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 1. What is the difference between the DOM tree and an Accessibility Tree?

-1. What 3 main types of information is available through the Accessibility Tree?
+1. What 3 main types of information are available through the Accessibility Tree?
 Describe each of these types of information and provide an example.

 1. Talk about the two different types of site navigation using a screen reader: Semantic Nagivation vs Landmark Navigation.
 How are they different?
 How are they the same?
 Why are these tools helpful for users on a screen reader?